SpareBank1/designsystem/mcp-context/overview.md

 For detailed information about a specific component:

 1. Look up the component in the list above
-2. Navigate to its package-specific ai-context.md file
+2. Navigate to its component documentation in the components/ folder
 3. Review installation, usage, and guidelines

 ## Additional Resources